The Official Website of the Louisiana Department of Revenue

 Consumer purchases do not include the purchase of animals, such as dogs.
 Hunting supplies do not include the purchase of toy guns and vessels or off road vehicles utilized as children’s toys.
 Firearms other than those listed are not eligible for the exemption.
 Purchases made by a business or for business purposes are not eligible for the sales tax exemption.

-The following activities will be eligible during the three days of the annual sales tax holiday:
+The following activities will be eligible during the three days of the Second Amendment Weekend Sales Tax Holiday:

 Act 386 of the 1990 Regular Session of the Louisiana Legislature provides that dealers who incur costs to reprogram cash registers, including computer programming, as a result of a change in the state sales and use tax rate or base shall be allowed credits on their sales tax returns of up to $25 for each cash register reprogrammed.
 Dealers are allowed to claim credit only for reprogramming costs invoiced to them by external providers of services, but not for internal reprogramming services rendered within their businesses by such internal persons as owners, officers, partners, or employees.